Imesh7/recommendation-system/README.md

 - Liked videos
 - Commented

-A dataset I am using [ml-latest-small.zip](https://grouplens.org/datasets/movielens/latest/)
+Dataset , I am using [ml-latest-small.zip](https://grouplens.org/datasets/movielens/latest/) small one (1 mb)

 Ps : In the project I will use movie-dataset , so the context is movie recommendation system.